Spousal Open Work Permit (SOWP) for IEC Participants in Canada

 No, health insurance is not mandatory for the Spousal Open Work Permit (SOWP).
 However, it is highly recommended to have insurance, as medical expenses in Canada can be extremely high.

-Note: If you plan to apply for a spousal open work permit at the immigration office after arriving in Canada from abroad, be aware that border officers may request proof of health insurance.
+Reminder: If you plan to apply for the SOWP at the airport after arriving in Canada from abroad, be aware that border officers may request proof of health insurance.
 Several applicants have reported this in their experiences.

 Job List in TEER 2